donzelot/hn70ap/circuitboard/README.md

 Some GPIOs are used to indicate the link status and reset the PHY:

 ```
-MAC_LINK PD8/55 Open Drain for a LED
+MAC_LINK PD8/55 Open Drain output for a LED
 MAC_RST  PB0/35
 ```